y14e/sigggnal/README.md

 ## Built Around AbortSignal

-This library is designed from the ground up with AbortSignal as a first-class primitive—not an afterthought.
+This library is designed from the ground up with AbortSignal as a first-class primitive — not an afterthought.

 Instead of inventing custom cancellation APIs, everything composes naturally around the standard Web API.
 Every async operation accepts a signal, propagates it downstream, and reacts to it immediately.